jmd-dk/concept/doc/tutorial/beyond_matter_only.rst

 .. tip::
    When performing simulations in a cosmology without massless neutrinos, specifying ``'photon + massless neutrino'`` as the species of a component will produce an error.
-However, specfying ``'radiation'`` is always safe, as this dynamically maps to the set of all radiation species present in the current cosmology, whatever this may be.
+However, specifying ``'radiation'`` is always safe, as this dynamically maps to the set of all radiation species present in the current cosmology, whatever this may be.
 Similarly, ``'matter'`` is safe to use even in a cosmology without e.g. cold dark matter.